Skip to content

 Use Cases

-• Ranking addressable events by aggregated metrics.
+• Ranking addressable events by computed engagement metrics.

 Example

-Trusted Assertion Example (Article Metrics)
+Addressable Event Trusted Assertion Example

 json